 Each classroom has several computer stations.
-In addition, students and teachers have access to a fully equipped computer lab and numerous laptops.
-Each teacher also has access to the Internet in his/her classroom, as well as software that supports math, reading, writing, and keyboard skills for instructional use with students.
+In addition, students and teachers have access to laptops and/or tablet devices.
+All children have access to the Internet in their classroom, as well as software that supports math, reading, writing, and keyboard skills for instructional use.

-Our children do not have regular Internet access, but they have access to research materials and software packages that are part of the district's network.
-The library is also fully automated and each library computer has access to the Internet.
-The "Acceptable Use Policy" provides information on the rules governing the use of computers, the local area network, and Internet access.
+The library is also fully automated.

+The acceptable use policy provides information on the rules governing the use of computers, the local area network, and Internet access.
 You will need to sign (electronically) a copy of this policy early in the school year.